tonysyu/temporal-interview-notifications/README.md

 Running this sample requires 3 separate shells:
 1. Server shell: `cd temporal-server/; docker-compose up` to start the Temporal Server
-1. Worker shell: `npm run worker.watch` to start the Worker
+1. Worker shell: `./worker.sh` to start the Worker
-1. Web App shell: `npm run app.watch` to run an Express app, that will interact with the Workflow Client.
+1. Web App shell: `./app.sh` to run an Express app, that will interact with the Workflow Client.

 You'll also want to fourth shell to interact with the Web App.

+Note that the `worker.sh` and `app.sh` are simple wrappers around npm scripts to display the script name in the shell title bar and easily distinguish the two shells.

 ### Starting and interacting with workflows